-The role of the Independent Directors is to bring independent and objective judgement to the Board which mitigates risks arising from conflict of interest or undue influence from interested parties and protects the interest of minority shareholders.
+The role of the Independent Directors is to bring independent and objective judgment to the Board which mitigates risks arising from conflict of interest or undue influence from interested parties and protects the interest of minority shareholders.
 The Board recognizes that it is important to periodically assess whether a Director who is designated as independent continue to satisfy such designation.
-Towards this end, an assessment of independence is carried out on each of the Independent Directors annually by every other member of the Board
+Towards this end, an assessment of independence is carried out on each of the Independent Directors annually by every other member of the Board.

 During the financial year, the Board carried out an assessment on each of the Independent Director.
 Each Independent Director was required to declare his compliance with the criteria of independence as set out in the Board Charter.
-In addition all the Board members were required to evaluate whether each of the Independent Director had continued to show independent and objective judgement in deliberations at Board meetings as well as his conduct outside of Board meetings in matters relating to the Group's affairs.
+In addition all the Board members were required to evaluate whether each of the Independent Director had continued to show independent and objective judgment in deliberations at Board meetings as well as his conduct outside of Board meetings in matters relating to the Group's affairs.
+Based on the evaluation carried out, the Board of Directors concluded that the Independent Directors satisfied the criteria of independence set by the Board.